truongsonghiep/journey-to-the-west/chapter-074.md

 980
 if we‟ll ever get to receive our portions even if he were divided up.
 Why should we withstand that pole for them?
 Why don‟t we ourselves just scatter?”
 “You are right,” said the various fiends.
-“Let‟s look after our own lives and leave.”
+“Let's look after our own lives and leave.”
 All of these fiends, you see, were no more than wolves, tigers, leopards, and the like.
 With a roar, all these beasts and fowl simply dispersed in every direction.
 And so,